Q & A

 A: Read voraciously and identify with favorite authors.
 A spark will fly: I want to write this way, too…I can do it!
 They will inspire you to write.
 And re-write.
 Doris Lessing once said after reading a draft: “Richard get out the bloody red pen!”
 The best advice.
 I do not fall in love with certain passages even though cutting them can seem like drowning your child.
 At this point in my career I actually enjoy slashing-and-burning my own prose—I get to write some more, the work I most love!

-A: Catching up on pleasure reading, for me, generally current literary fiction.
-The Dark Also Rises by Margaret Drabble; Days without End, Sebastian Barry; History of Wolves, Emily Friland; My Name is Lucy Barton, Elizabeth Strout.
-The Home Page on my iPad is quite loaded, and I never really catch up.
+A: Catching up on pleasure reading, for me, current literary fiction.
+The stack of bedside books is always hefty, and I never really catch up.
+Presently I am loving WHAT ARE YOU GOING THROUGH by Sigrid Nunez.
 It’s hard for me to read when I’m writing.

 When I’m traveling I’ve recently taken small watercolor blocks and play with vibrant abstract ideas.
 Very large, five by six foot abstract oils have been my thing for two decades but the petite watercolors are quite intriguing on their own.